nathanolszowski/Squirrel-v2/README.md

 ## Error handling

 - [Errno 11001] getaddrinfo failed
-└──> Traduit l'argument host/port en une séquence de 5 tuples contenant tous les arguments nécessaires à la création d'une socket connectée à ce service. host est un nom de domaine, une représentation sous forme de chaîne d'une adresse IPv4/v6 ou None.
+└──> Translates the host/port argument into a sequence of 5 tuples containing all the arguments necessary to create a socket connected to this service. host is a domain name, a string representation of an IPv4/v6 address, or None.
 - [SSL: UNEXPECTED_EOF_WHILE_READING] EOF occurred in violation of protocol (_ssl.c:1000) └──> TLS support version ?
-- peer closed connection without sending complete message body (incomplete chunked read) └──> Limite imposé par le serveur interrogé.
+- peer closed connection without sending complete message body (incomplete chunked read) └──> Limited by the server
-   └──> Rien n'a faire du côté client.
-Possiblement espacer les requêtes.
+   └──> Nothing to do client side.
+Maybe delayed requests
 - Server disconnected without sending a response
-└──> erreur dû aux timeouts ou à la "keep-alive connection" (soit côté client, soit côté serveur) └──> Voir paramétrage httpx.Limits.
+└──> timeouts errors or "keep-alive connection" (client or sever side) └──> See httpx.Limits parameters